Pre-requisite Challenge - Think you qualify to Take Astro 8A w/o the Astro 3,4,7 pre-co-req? We're here to help!

 * Estimating the orbit of a meteor shower using simple observations

-* Finding a beautiful subject for your astrophoto project
+* Choosing a beautiful subject for your astrophoto project

 * Polishing up your astrophotos and making wall-suitable framed prints